-We are now ready to state the main result of infinite width neural network.
-We provide the error bounds of minimum eigenvalue of NTK for infinite width neural network mixed with five different activation functions.
+We are now ready to state the main result of the infinite-width neural network.
+We provide the upper and lower bounds of the minimum eigenvalue of NTK for an infinite-width neural network mixed with five different activation functions.
 The main differences between different activation functions are illustrated in~\cref{tab:activation_functions}.